braaannigan/braaannigan.github.io/_posts/2021-08-05-dev_in_docker-2.markdown

 The base of any Docker image is some flavour of linux kernel be that ubuntu, alpine, arch and so on.
 However, for your particular application you may know that your software stack will focus around a particular language such as python or julia.

 You can specify your stack in the Dockerfile by choosing your favourite linux kernel and then installing the language you need.
-For example, if you have a debian kernel such as ubuntu and want to run in python then you can run
+For example, if you have a debian kernel such as ubuntu and want to run in python then you can run:
 ```Dockerfile
 FROM ubuntu:16.0.4
 RUN apt-get update && apt-get install python